About Mary Howard

 Since Mary’s tragic death in a car crash on November 9, 2008, just two days before the opening of that year’s Fair, Patrick and his son, Tim, have worked tirelessly to continue to run the business with the same desire for innovative Christmas present ideas for customers and generous support for the charities that Mary held dear.

-After thirty-four years of organising the fair, Patrick Howard retired after the 2016 event.
+After thirty-seven years of organising the fair, Patrick Howard retired after the 2016 event.
 He handed over the reins to his son Tim and Tim’s wife, Suki.
 The Mary Howard Fair is still, very much a family business and Tim and Suki look forward to continuing The Mary Howard Fairs legacy.

 MEET THE TEAM